 These principles and criteria are meant to be the basis on which the decisions on the transition of NTIA stewardship are formed.
 This means that the proposals can be tested against the principles and criteria before they are sent to the ICG.

-Security, stability and resiliency: changes must not undermine the operation of the IANA unction and should assure accountability and objectivity in the stewardship of the service.
+Security, stability and resiliency: changes must not undermine the operation of the IANA Functions and should assure accountability and objectivity in the stewardship of the service.

 Transition should be subject to adequate stress testing.